TheCOBRALab/CParty/README.md

         Line3: BPP structure (Ensemble Energy)

     Remarks:
         The BPP structure gives an output structure based on the probabilitiy of that base pair occuring across the sampled structures.
 For pseudoknot-free base pairs, {} indicates .334<p<=.667 and () indicate p>.667.
         For pseudoknotted base pairs /\ indicates .334<p<=.667 and [] indicate p>.667.

+        Dot plot Postscript files give the output in graphical form.
+Input constraints are in black and other probabilities are in red.
+The MFE structure is in the bottom left while the probability structure is in the top right.

 #### Example:
     Assume you are in the CParty directory